-This section of the MSDN Library is about testing the whole application, either manually or by creating automated system tests.
+This section is about testing your whole app, either manually or by creating automated system tests.
 In many software projects, this kind of testing is done by specialist testers.

 But if you’re a developer and you want to write unit tests along with the methods and classes of your application code, see Verifying Code by Using Unit Tests and Verifying Code by Using UI Automation.